deanagan/react-upgrade-presentation/README.md

-# React: A Migration Story...
-From React17 to React18
+# React: From React17 to React18

+This is a presentation showing my notes on upgrading React17 to React18.

+I've setup the project so that React17 and React18 are running as microfrontends, thus easier to show a live difference between the 2.

 ## Installed Packages - setting up the microfrontends